libero/article-store/README.md

 It's written in [TypeScript], uses the [Koa framework][Koa], and various [RDF/JS libraries][RDF/JS].

-Articles are persisted in a [PostgreSQL] database.
+The app persists articles in a [PostgreSQL] database.

 <details>